 While many self-directed promoters will push the path of least resistance by suggesting you open the account at your local bank/credit union, take some time to determine whether a bank/credit union or a brokerage firm best suits your needs/desires.

 Consider whether you want the option to have access to "traditional" investments (e.g., mutual funds).
 You have this option with a brokerage firm account.
 You will be limited to CD's and Money Market Savings with a bank.

 Advantage -- Brokerage firm.
-If the plan wants the option to invest in both Traditional (e.g, mutual funds) and Non-Traditional assets (e.g., real estate), there is no other option to pursue that the brokerage account.
+If the plan wants the option to invest in both Traditional (e.g, mutual funds) and Non-Traditional assets (e.g., real estate), there is no better option to pursue than the brokerage account.

-2) Due to Federal laws to crack down on drugs and terrorism, when the funds are moved to the brokerage firms, most firms have "hold" times of 5 business days.
+4. Federal Laws -- Due to Federal laws to crack down on drug cartels, terrorism activities and money laundering, brokerage firms will have "hold" times of 5 business days.
 Typically, banks will clear these funds in a shorter time frame.
 If time is of critical essence, one may want to consider opening the Solo-K first, even if they later move the funds to an account for the plan at a brokerage firm.

 Advantage -- Banks would hold the slight advantage here.

 Many Trustees will make investments where the returns are sent from the investment sponsor to the plan via ACH (Automated Clearing House).
 While brokerage firms can accept funds via ACH, it never seems to be an easy proposition.
 Banks deal with ACH transactions daily, and it always seems to much easier to utilize a bank for ACH transactions than a brokerage firm.

 Advantage -- Generally speaking, the bank holds an advantage here.